 If you are unhappy with something going on at daycare, number one, is it a safety daycare issue or could it be damaging your child’s mental health?
 Run as fast as you can away from there.

 If it’s something that can be fixed, share your concerns with your provider.
 They may be able to help.
 If they aren’t willing to or don’t have empathy for your situation, then again, it’s time to look elsewhere.

 Good childcare is so hard to find.
 Use these tips to find the perfect fit.

 There was a time when a parent called me and said they were uncomfortable with their child being around my husband.
 Now, I can totally relate to this because I am very leery of men.
 But my husband lives here and he should not have to feel guilty about having a day off or working an evening shift and being here in the morning time.

 I’ve never had anyone else say this about him.
 My parents love Mr. Kent.
 I’ve had many parents tell me they didn’t like other provider’s husbands because they were creepy and those same parents love that Mr. Kent is here.

 This was a problem with this parent, not my family.
 I told her that I really could relate, but that he lived here and that wasn’t going to change.
-She told me that she didn’t want him helping her in the bathroom and I agreed that was fine.
-He seldom does that for any child anyway.
+She told me that she didn’t want him helping her in the bathroom and I agreed with that.
+He doesn’t anyway.

 I promised to make sure he did not help her in the bathroom and I did make sure.
-I stick to my word and I do my very best to give parents what they want from my services within reason.
-I was not upset or offended by this request.
+I stick to my word and do my very best to give parents what they want from my services within reason.
+This request did not upset or offend me.
 Everyone wants what’s best for their child.
 If your childcare provider gets offended when you ask them for something, understand that they are just a person with feelings too.

 If he had not been understanding, or if they had not trusted me at my word, I would have had to let that family go.
 But we worked it out and it continued to be a good relationship.
 They continued to bring her, her brother after her and have a third child waiting to enroll now.